It is a neurotransmitter and a hormone that is produced in the hypothalamus.

 Children with autism could benefit from oxytocin, say some researchers.
 In 2013, a small study suggested that oxytocin levels in the brain affected how 17 children perceived a series of social and non-social images.

 Oxytocin can also play a role in anger management.
-Research has indicated that certain polymorphisms of the oxytocin receptor gene (OXTR) are associated with an increased tendency to react angrily to situations.
+Research has indicated that specific polymorphisms of the oxytocin receptor gene (OXTR) are associated with an increased tendency to react angrily to situations.

-In particular, differences in the expression of the OXTR gene appear to affect the regulation of the relationship between alcohol and aggressive behavior.
+In particular, differences in the expression of the OXTR gene appear to affect regulating the relationship between alcohol and aggressive behavior.

 Oxytocin appears to increase the release of prostaglandin E2 (PGE2) in the cells that line the intestine.
 This helps promote intestinal injury repair and protect against such injuries.

-If this is confirmed, oxytocin could be a useful therapy to prevent chemotherapy-induced bowel injury and could be used to treat irritable bowel syndrome (IBS).
+If this is confirmed, oxytocin could be a valuable therapy to prevent chemotherapy-induced bowel injury and could be used to treat irritable bowel syndrome (IBS).

 The role of oxytocin is complex and not easy to pin down.